GregRos/doddle/README.md

 }
 ```

-Operators that don't return Iterables instead return a lazy primitive called a [Doddle](doddle.md).
+Operators that don't return Iterables instead return a lazy primitive called a **Doddle**.
 You need to call the Doddle’s `pull` method to run to computation and get the result:

 ```ts
 import { seq } from "doddle"